-USS Constitution participates in Tampa Navy Week
+USS Constitution Participates in Tampa Navy Week

 |0

-This work, USS Constitution participates in Tampa Navy Week [Image 5 of 5], by PO2 Joshua Samoluk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USS Constitution Participates in Tampa Navy Week [Image 19 of 19], by PO2 Joshua Samoluk, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT